fl00r/map_reduce/README.md

             masters: ["tcp://192.168.1.1:5555", "tcp://192.168.1.2:5555"],
             task: "goods"

-# Lets give masters to collect some data between each reduce
+# Let's give masters to collect some data between each reduce and sleep for a while
 EM.synchrony do
   while true
     reducer.reduce do |key, values|